MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mail-settings.md

 ---
 title: Set email notification preferences
-description: This article provides information about how to personalize the email notifications sent by Defender for Cloud Apps. ms.date:11/09/2021 ms.topic: how-to
+description: This article provides information about how to personalize the email notifications sent by Defender for Cloud Apps. ms.date: 11/09/2021 ms.topic: how-to
 ---
 # Email notification preferences